vierja/mercadolibre.github.com/_posts/news/2013-05-16-MercadoLibre-y-Wayra.markdown

 We'll participate with investments and technical training for those projects that use our API and are chosen by Wayra in their next call.

 ## The call

 There's time until May 26th to send digital business ideas and projects to be developed in Argentina.
-You can sign up directly in Wayra's website and those who are chosen will be able to use this investment program.
+You can sign up directly in <a href='http://wayra.org/joinus/' target='_blank'>Wayra's website</a> and those who are chosen will be able to use this investment program.

 ## About Wayra